-As we enter into this New Year, these are questions that vast amounts of people are asking.
+These are questions that vast amounts of people are asking.
 Is there a way to live above all of these temporary trials and truly thrive amid the stress and the strain of end time living?
 If the whole world is groaning and the birth pangs before the Lord’s return are getting closer, what can we do in order to survive?
 Is there a way to live victoriously?

 Perhaps what we need is an eternal perspective that changes everything–how we view life, how we view our trials, and how we live life in the ordinary.

 The truth is that we are being prepared for eternity.
 God is building character within us that will last forever.
 He is most concerned about our character and motives.
 The unique trials that each of us face on earth are designed by an eternal God who sees and knows all.
 They are not a mistake or by chance.
 Of course, we ourselves make mistakes, but God can turn them all into good (Romans 8:28).
 He knows our advantages and our disadvantages–our family backgrounds, our marriages, our education, and everything about us, even to the minutest detail.
 He sees the good and bad circumstances that we face.
 We must realize that God sees everything in the eternal context, but we live in a world that wants everything now.

 The world system is built on immediate gratification and living for present pleasures.
 But if we lose the meaning of eternity and fail to see life from an eternal perspective, we lose everything important from God’s point of view.
 To apprehend eternity in this life is not only to anticipate a future enjoyment, but it is to appropriate a present reality.